andrew/ultimate-awesome/README.md

 - [awesome-anomaly-detection](https://github.com/hoya012/awesome-anomaly-detection) - A curated list of awesome anomaly detection resources.
 - [awesome-api](https://github.com/Kikobeats/awesome-api) - A curated list of awesome resources for design and implement RESTful API's.
 - [awesome-android-complete-reference](https://github.com/amitshekhariitbhu/awesome-android-complete-reference) - Here I list down all of the high-quality blogs that I publish on my website.
-- [definitive-opensource](https://github.com/mustbeperfect/definitive-opensource) - The definitive list of the best of (consumer facing) open source.
 - [Awesome-Vision-Attentions](https://github.com/MenghaoGuo/Awesome-Vision-Attentions) - Summary of related papers on visual attention.
 Related code will be released based on Jittor gradually.    .
 - [awesome-nostr](https://github.com/aljazceru/awesome-nostr) - Nostr.net - awesome-nostr is a collection of projects and resources built on nostr to help developers and users find new things .
 - [awesome-musicdsp](https://github.com/olilarkin/awesome-musicdsp) - A curated list of my favourite music DSP and audio programming resources.